PrabhleenKaurLamba/DigiCoin/README.md

-# Digi Coin
+# Digi Coin - Digitizing America's Piggy Bank!

-Digitizing America's Piggy Bank!
+An front end application that digitizes America's piggy bank by making the transfer of change easy and completely digital, built with Ionic React.